openlibhums/memory-alpha/content/pages/support/journal-management/navigation.md

 This page displays some general settings for controlling the styling of your journal.

-- Full Width Nav (only used by the Material theme)
+- Full width nav (only used by the Material theme)

 <!--